5 Ways to Stay Healthy This Holiday Season

 This may seem simple, but when your schedule starts to fill up with work and one-holiday commitment after the next, it can get complicated.
 This can make it hard to stay active and increase stress levels.
 Increased stress raises the stress hormone cortisol in the body, which can weaken your immune system.
 When your immune system is weak, there is an increased risk of catching a sickness when you come in contact with others or at your small gatherings.

-Luckily, you can easily incorporate activity without sacrificing your time with loved ones.
+Luckily, you can easily incorporate activities without sacrificing your time with loved ones.
 Take a look at your community activities.
 Usually, holiday-themed walks make for a fun new holiday tradition with your family and friends outdoors.
 If you’re not into doing your local thanksgiving run/walk, most gyms are open for modified hours.
 Sometimes they provide special classes for a good burn.
 Check your local gym for details.
 A plus, Exercise is a natural stress reliever too!

 Check out these other holiday safety tips from the CDC to support COVID-19 considerations.

 The human body is 60% water.
 Natural functions like sweating cause us to lose water daily, so it is important to replenish our stores.
 Water has vast benefits to help you stay healthy.
 With most of the holidays occurring in fall and winter temperatures, it can leave your skin dry and cracked.
-Proper hydration keeps your skin moisturized and youthful, so you look your best for the endless photos and video chats during the holidays.
+Proper hydration keeps your skin moisturized and youthful, so you look your best for endless photos and video chats during the holidays.

 Holiday gatherings often come with an epic spread of rich foods but don’t feel pressured to stuff your stomach like a turkey.
 Let yourself indulge in a few, but be smart.
 Follow this wellness tip to trick your brain and grab a smaller plate.
 If you have the biggest plate, you’re more likely to load up on more food.
-As a rule of thumb, add veggies first, then protein, and carbohydrates last.
+As a rule of thumb, add veggies first, then protein and carbohydrates last.
 Now you have the least amount of room for the foods that are less nutrient-dense.

 When selecting which foods to try, pick the foods you wouldn’t typically eat weekly.
 For dessert, use the smallest plate to set a limit.
 Although it is a special occasion, do not eat more than normal.
 Remember, it is okay to bring home a plate to eat the next day!
 Pay attention to how your body responds to the foods you eat.
-Have you ever woke up the morning after a gathering only to be swollen from all the high sodium foods?
+Have you ever woken up the morning after a gathering only to be swollen from all the high sodium foods?

 Be in the Moment